-Have you ever heard of the Japanese phrase, “Omae wa mou shindeiru.” before?
-It is a phrase commonly used in memes and heard often thus I’m going to explain this phrase.
-For those who have used it outside of Japan, one might think that maybe Japanese people say this in daily conversation, or even use it casually.
+Have you ever heard of the Japanese phrase “Omae wa mou shindeiru.” before?
+It is a phrase commonly used in memes and often heard; thus, I will explain it.
+However, for those who have used it outside of Japan, one might think that maybe Japanese people say this in daily conversation or even use it casually.

 This article will explain how often it is used and where it originated.
-Then in the end there will be special information that includes the image of “Omae wa mou shindeiru” in the last part of this essay.
+Then, in the end, there will be specific information that includes the image of “Omae wa mou shindeiru” in the last part of this essay.
 Please enjoy this article.
-Whether a heavy user of this phrase or someone who has heard it a few times, you will learn more about the background and meaning behind this phrase, while also enriching the understanding of Japanese culture.
+Whether a heavy user of this phrase or someone who has heard it a few times, you will learn more about its background and meaning while enriching your understanding of Japanese culture.

-What does the phrase, “Omae wa mou shindeiru.” come from?
+Where does the phrase “Omae wa mou shindeiru.” come from?

-For those who recognize the Japanese words “Atah!” or “Hidebu!”, you might have read or seen a Japanese manga called, Hokuto no ken.
-Since the quote, “Omae wa mou shindeiru.”, was used so often in this manga, it is possible that the majority of those who have read and seen it may have learned it from there.
-The main character called Kenshiro says “Omae wa mou shindeiru” after he swiftly pushes many urns of enemies killing them.
-Since the main character uses martial arts and pushes urns of enemies, the way of killing enemies might like the movie “Kiss of the dragon” of American movie.
-In, Hokuto no ken, Kenshiro kills enemies by moving his arms and legs very fast in a remarkable way.
-Kenshiro has to beat many enemies so that he can meet and rescue his fiance, Yuria.
-Rao, the strongest and the last boss in Hokuto no ken, kidnaped Yuria from Kenshiro.
+For those who recognize the Japanese words “Atah!” or “Hidebu!” you might have read or seen a Japanese manga called Hokuto no ken.
+Since the quote “Omae wa mou shindeiru.” was used so often in this manga, it is possible that most of those who have read and seen it may have learned it from there.
+The main character called, Kenshiro, says, “Omae wa mou shindeiru,” after he swiftly pushes many urns of enemies, killing them.
+Since the main character uses martial arts and moves pots of enemies, the way of killing enemies might be like the movie “Kiss of the dragon” of American film.
+In Hokuto no ken, Kenshiro kills enemies by moving his arms and legs very fast in a remarkable way.
+Kenshiro has to beat many enemies to meet and rescue his fiance, Yuria.
+Rao, the strongest and the last boss in Hokuto no Ken, kidnaped Yuria from Kenshiro.

-Although this manga was intended to be for boys, many girls also bought it Hokuto no ken was not only popular among boys, but among girls too as the story not only contained the martial arts abilities but romance..
+Although this manga intends to be for boys, many girls also bought it.
+Hokuto no ken was not only popular among boys but girls too as the story not only contained martial arts abilities but romance.
 Even though the manga was very popular, some people had forbidden their kids from reading it because “Hokuto no ken” showed too much violence.
-However, due to the popularity of Japanese culture in the world nowadays, Hokuto no ken is known in many countries.
+However, due to the popularity of Japanese culture nowadays, Hokuto no ken is known in many countries.

 What does “Omae wa mou shindeiru.” mean?